AlineVillarreal/alinevillarreal.github.io/_pages/teaching.md

 author_profile: true
 ---

-Here you will find some materials that I elaborated for the courses I have teached.
+Here you will find some of my course materials

 ### Invited class on "The energy in context"
 Economic analysis and research group